gasgit-cs/pforcs-problem-sheet/README.md

 Take a int number from the users and calculate steps

 *Steps*
-        take an int number from the user use if else condition to determine
+        take an int from the user
-        if it is even divide it by 2
+        use if else condition to determine
-        if it is odd, multiply it by 3 and add 1 print results
+        if it is even divide it by 2 and return as current value if it is odd, multiply it by 3 and add 1 and return as current value keep checking until curr_val is 1, exit

 ### Requirements